 Bold, creative B2B branding should set the foundation for B2B business development.
 Keep in mind that any branding worth its salt has a unique twist to it.
 B2B brands shouldn’t limit themselves when sharing the fascinating, human stories behind what they do and the heart of why they exist.
 And while aesthetics play an important role in branding, these need to be backed up by values-driven strategy across the organization.

 Done right, B2B brands can grow brand love and loyalty, which will in turn attract great talent, reach more prospects, and retain more customers.
-This, coupled with a great SEO game, a strong social and digital presence, and an innovative, customer-centric strategy will be crucial for B2B brands as they work to simplify the buying process for their customers.
+This, coupled with a great SEO game, canonical tags, a strong social and digital presence, and an innovative, customer-centric strategy will be crucial for B2B brands as they work to simplify the buying process for their customers.